 • “Poppies for Gallipoli”: opinion piece by James Ruggia for Travel Pulse

 • “Stanley Bruce and Mustafa Ataturk were foes in battle, allies in peace”, by Troy Bramston on The Australian

-I made the photos above on 6 September 2012.
+I made the photos above on 6 September 2012 as part of my year-long RTW.
 This post appears on Fotoeins Fotopress at fotoeins.com as http://wp.me/p1BIdT-4ID.